Where is the church located?

 All of the traditional worship services at Hill Avenue Grace include a Prelude, confession and forgiveness, the Word, the Meal (Communion) and the Sending.

 Happy Hour is a casual contemporary service in the Sanctuary where a variety of instruments are involved in the worship expression.
 These services are offered several times a year.

 What is traditional worship?

 If you grew up attending a liturgical church like Lutheran, Catholic or Episcopal, you probably experienced responsive readings, sung the liturgy along with organ accompaniment, enjoyed hearing the chancel choir and can name many long-standing hymns.
 Our traditional services in the Sanctuary will be familiar to you.
 You’ll find young families who want to share this rich heritage of Lutheran worship with their children.
-You’ll also find elder Christians who grew up with this expression of worship.
-And, you’ll find young adults who view this worship expression as a steadfast source of inspiration in the midst of a hectic and demanding world.
+You’ll find older Christians who grew up with this expression of worship.
+And you’ll find young adults who view this worship expression as a steadfast source of inspiration in the midst of a hectic and demanding world.

 What is contemporary worship?